 Now again, this isn’t meant to scare you.
-It is meant to show you that there is an importance to planning your content and knowing the objectives you are trying to achieve with the content that you are sharing.
+It is meant to show you the importance of planning your content and knowing the objectives you are trying to achieve with the content you are sharing.

 Objectives help to keep us on track.
 Not only that, they give us a focus for all of the things that we are working on and trying to accomplish.

 For as long as I can remember, I have been a goal-setter.
 I absolutely love setting goals.
 I feel more organized and focused on the things that matter.
 By setting goals, I am staying focused on the different objectives that my content has.